GabrielHenB/GabrielHenB/README.md

         <li>👀 I'm a computer engineering student who enjoys learning about techonology in general.
 As a developer I have some full-stack knowledge, however I mostly focus on web back-end development, but I'm also highly interested on cybersecurity and computer networks. </li>
       <li> Sometimes I do some personal projects as practice </li>
       <li> My favorite languages are PHP, Java and Javascript. </li>
+        <li>My framework stack at the moment is Laravel Vue or Flask Vue</li>
       <li> I also know a bit about hardware (Arduino / C++ for microcontrollers) </li>
     </ul>
 </div>